Cranberry Compote

 1 cup fresh cranberries

-1. Boil the water and sugar substitute in a large nonreactive saucepan, such as copper or enamel-coated cast iron, for about 5 minutes.
+1. Boil the water and sugar in a large nonreactive saucepan, such as copper or enamel-coated cast iron, for about 5 minutes.

 2. Add the cranberries and boil until most of the cranberries have softened and the sauce is thick, about 25 minutes.